inclusive-design/adaptive-palette/docs/DeveloperDoc.md

 user has said and the translations made from them.
 When it reaches the limit, its oldest records are dropped first. `0` keeps the features that log but stores nothing.
 A missing or malformed value falls back to 500.

+### `announceSymbolOnInput`

+A boolean deciding whether the palette speaks a label when the user selects a symbol.
+When `true`, adding a symbol, applying an indicator or modifier, choosing a predicted word, navigating to a palette, and moving the caret each announce their label.
+When `false`, all of that goes quiet and the "Speak" button, which reads the whole composed message, becomes the only routine speech.

+Failures always speak, whatever the setting: activating a cell marked `aria-disabled` announces "`<label>` unavailable".
+Nothing else tells the user that a press did nothing, since the message preview is deliberately not a live region.

+The two are separate functions in [`src/client/SpeechUtils.ts`](../src/client/SpeechUtils.ts):
+`announceIfEnabled()` consults this setting, `speak()` ignores it.

 ### `indicatorLabelLookup`